 Acknowledgement: This work has been summarized using the Penguin 1986 edition.
 Quotations are for the most part taken from that work, as are paraphrases of its commentary.

-Overall Impression: A difficult "great late" novel written in a rather pretentious, abstract, literary, circuitous, and highly wordy style, not particularly enjoyable though the plot is intriguing and the movie was great (though taking however many liberties with the original).
+Overall Impression: A difficult "great late" novel written in a rather pretentious, abstract, literary, circuitous, and highly wordy style, not particularly enjoyable though the plot is intriguing.
+The movie (1997, with Helena Bonham Carter, Linus Roache, Alison Elliott, etc.) was very good, though taking many liberties with the original.

 Kate Croy, 25 y/o and very handsome, meets in London with her wretched reprobate father, Lionel Croy [explicitly an addict only in the movie].
 Her mother had died a few years previously and she has lost two brothers.
 She offers to come live with him and take care of him.
 But her wealthy widowed aunt, Mrs. Maud Manningham Lowder, has offered a comfortable wealthy existence to her in exchange for her renouncing the company of her father (Kate had lived with her since her mother's death.)
 He insists, nobly, that she give up seeing him and take up the aunt on her offer.
 Kate has inherited a small income from her mother, which her father wants to share in rather than seeing it shared with her impoverished widowed sister, Mrs. Marian Croy Condrip (who has four children).
 He disapproves of her boyfriend, Merton Densher.